Non illuderti mai: Joe Dassin version

-French singer-songwriter Joe Dassin released a French-language version of the song as a single in November 1968 from his album Joe Dassin (Les Champs-Élysées).
+American singer-songwriter Joe Dassin released a French-language version of the song as a single in November 1968 from his album Joe Dassin (Les Champs-Élysées).
 It was adapted into French by Pierre Delanoë and featured an orchestra conducted by Johnny Arthey.
 It topped the charts in France for one week from 30 November to 6 December 1968.
 The B-side, "Un peu comme toi", is a French-language version of Johnny Nash's "Hold Me Tight".